slott56/HamCalc-2.1/doc/source/python/stdio.rst

     A few of these are stand-alone programs that don't even have a calculation module.

+    Most of these cannot be imported, either.
+They're designed to be relatively simple Python scripts.

 -   Special Importable Modules.

     These are a few modules with a proper "main/import" switch block of code.